nduc4nh/distributed-table-impl/README.md

 # SQL Pool

-`Azure Synapse`, a service in `Azure Platform`, use SQL pool as a data warehouse solution.
+`Azure Synapse`, a service in `Azure Platform`, uses SQL pools as a data warehouse solution.
 The service provide users with many features: data ingestion, data analytics wrapping around Azure SQL pool.
 Integrated with Data Storage solution and such sub-services, Azure Synapse follows the modern lakehouse approach in data processing

 There are 2 types of SQL pool: `dedicated SQL` pool & `serverless SQL` pool, they're both deployed in distributed manner.